sp

 Unit 3 – Information Security Lifecycle Management Strategy

-• Traditional and Enterprise Security in a View.
+• Generalize Security Framework – Traditional to Enterprise Security in a View.

-• Removing the storage silos – The Bigger Challenge.
+• Common Storage silos – The Bigger Challenge.

 • Why do we build Operational Security Controls & Capabilities?